cran/mappeR/README.md

 ## Setup

-To install the most recent CRAN upload of this package, run the
+To install and use the most recent CRAN upload of this package, run the
 following:

 `install.packages("mappeR")`